-Tribal House Project
+Tribal House Dedication

 The design is based on accounts and photographs from the historical and ethnographic records.
 These ingenious buildings had gabled roofs held up by four interior posts that supported two massive horizontal beams upon which the rest of the roofing members rested.
 The walls and floors were of thick, adze finished planks.
 Inside were square pits, about 25 feet to a side and about 4 feet deep, where daily life circulated around a central hearth.
 They traditionally housed extended families and a cluster of houses would comprise a clan's winter village.
 Multiple clans would reside together, and legends tell us that the principal pre-Little Ice Age village of the four Huna clans was located in what is now Bartlett Cove.